 This is Part 3 of a 4-Part introduction explaining a bit about the "ACID" properties of database transactions.
 If you haven’t already, check out the first two videos in this series on the “A” in ACID Atomicity and “C” Consistency.

+FoundationDB is a NoSQL database that combines scalability, fault-tolerance, and high performance with incredibly powerful multi-key ACID transactions.
 This screencast walks through configuring FoundationDB server processes on a single machine.
 We explain how to configure the number of processes and tune settings to take best advantage of your hardware.
 We use a Linux system but you can check out our docs on configuration for Mac and Windows, which is nearly the same.

 Welcome to our whiteboard series.
 In these videos we'll dive into database basics and talk a bit about FoundationDB.